 2. Fixed Monthly Payments

 Traditionally, “self-funded” health plans have varying premium payments from month to month.
 However, MEWA insurance presents employers the ability to have a fixed rate from policy inception to renewal.
-Once an employer’s rates have been established, they will not change until their renewal, which is key for budgeting purposes.
+Once a business’s rates have been established, they will not change until their renewal, which is key for budgeting purposes.

 3. Wide variety of plan designs